IF YOU DO NOT HAVE A JOB YET...

 You need to download/print the 9-week sheet out and you need to be keeping track of your hours over the next 9 weeks and at the end, you will enter the data and print that out to turn it in.

 If for your 9-week time card, you turn in the handwritten copy (in which the hours were not calculated by the computer), you will automatically receive a 50 for the grade.
+This is also true for getting your time card signed.
+If there is no signature at the bottom, you automatically receive a 50.

 I understand that every job is different and many of you will have questions.
 Please feel free to send me an email (firstname.lastname@example.org) and I will get you an answer ASAP.
 Asking me in-class is okay too; however, emailing me ensures that I have documentation of what your question is exactly and it ensures a clearer answer.